Kirtan24/Celebal-Internship/Azure-DevOps-Deploye-To-ACI-Pipline.md

               docker push $(acrLoginServer)/$(imageName):$(imageTag)
 ```

-> This stage builds a Docker image for the `2048-game` directory and pushes it to the Azure Container Registry with a unique tag based on the build ID.
+👉 **What happens here?**
+1. **Login to ACR** – The pipeline authenticates with Azure Container Registry.
+2. **Build Docker Image** – A new Docker image for the 2048 web game is created.
+3. **Push Image to ACR** – The image is tagged with a unique build ID and stored in ACR.

+Result → The image is now available in ACR for deployment.

 ---

-## 🚀 Deploy Stage: Deploy Image to Azure Container Instance (ACI)
+## 🚀 Stage 2: Deploy to Azure Container Instance (ACI)

 ```yaml
 - stage: Deploy